Trevortds/trevortds.github.io/_posts/devlogs/2016-12-29-introduction-to-crypto-caesar.md

 The rest falls in very quickly as you fill the gaps.
 At this point, Eve could continue as before and keep guessing individual letters based on patterns.

-Or, if she believe that she're dealing with a Caesar cipher, she can guess the key, there is only one rotation that maps 't' to 'a' and 'e' to 'l'.
+Or, if she believe that she's dealing with a Caesar cipher, she can guess the key: there is only one Caesar rotation that maps 't' to `a` and 'e' to `l`.
 Checking against a table of Caesar rotations will quickly give Eve the key, at which point cracking the rest is trivial.

 ```
 i saw three trucks on their way out of the capital laden with soldiers  some